 \paragraph{Auxiliary Learning Objectives.} Skill-based methods transfer skills between agents with different morphology by learning invariant subspaces and using those to create a transfer auxiliary objective (through a reward signal)~\shortcite{gupta-iclr17a}, or an entropy-based term for policy regularization~\shortcite{hausman-iclr18a}.
-In hierarchical settings, discovering appropriate sub-tasks~\shortcite{solway-ploscb14a} can be a highly sample-inefficient process. \shortciteA{li-iclr21c} tackle this by composing values of the sub-trajectories under the current policy, which they subsequently use for behavior cloning.
-Latent decompositions can help with robustness and safety when used for some form of policy regularization~\shortcite{zhang-neurips20a}.
-Auxiliary losses, which usually help with generalization, can also be a very good entry point for human-like inductive biases~\shortcite{kumar-neurips22a}.
-Metrics inspired by the geometry of latent decompositions can help with learning optimal values in multi-task settings~\shortcite{wang-arxiv23a}.
+Discovering appropriate sub-tasks~\shortcite{solway-ploscb14a} in hierarchical settings is a highly sample-inefficient process. \shortciteA{li-iclr21c} tackle this by composing values of the sub-trajectories under the current policy, which they subsequently use for behavior cloning.
+Latent decompositions additionally help with robustness and safety when used for some form of policy regularization~\shortcite{zhang-neurips20a}.
+Auxiliary losses usually help with generalization and are an excellent entry point for human-like inductive biases~\shortcite{kumar-neurips22a}.
+Metrics inspired by the geometry of latent decompositions help learn optimal values in multi-task settings~\shortcite{wang-icml23a}.

-\paragraph{Constraints and Baselines.} Constrained optimization is commonplace in Safe RL, and incorporating structure can help improve the sample efficiency of such methods while making them more interpretable.
-Factorization of states into safe and unsafe states can help develop persistent safety conditions~\shortcite{yu-icml22a}, or language abstractions~\shortcite{prakash-aaai20}.
-Recursive constraints~\shortcite{lee-arxiv22a} can help explicitly condition the optimization on a latent subset of safe actions using factored states.
-Restricting the exploration of options to non-risky states can help incorporate safety in hierarchical settings as well~\shortcite{jain-ker21a}.
-Factorized actions can also help improve the sample efficiency of policy gradient methods through baselining~\shortcite{wu-iclr18a,spooner-neurips21a}, offline methods through direct value conditioning~\shortcite{tang-darl22a}, and value-based planning through matrix estimation~\shortcite{yang-iclr20b}
+\paragraph{Constraints and Baselines.} Constrained optimization is commonplace in Safe RL, and incorporating structure helps improve the sample efficiency of such methods while making them more interpretable.
+Factorization of states into safe and unsafe states helps develop persistent safety conditions~\shortcite{yu-icml22a}, or language abstractions~\shortcite{prakash-aaai20}.
+Recursive constraints~\shortcite{lee-modem22a} help explicitly condition the optimization on a latent subset of safe actions using factored states.
+Restricting the exploration of options to non-risky states helps incorporate safety in hierarchical settings as well~\shortcite{jain-ker21a}.
+Factorized actions additionally improve the sample efficiency of policy gradient methods through baselining~\shortcite{wu-iclr18a,spooner-neurips21a}, offline methods through direct value conditioning~\shortcite{tang-darl22a}, and value-based planning through matrix estimation~\shortcite{yang-iclr20b}